AFib Center of Excellence

 Associated with the Robson Heart and Value Institute at Jupiter Medical Center, the AFib center’s specialists are experienced in a wide range of pharmaceutical, minimally invasive and surgical options designed to treat and calm your irregular heartbeat.
 Their goal: reduce your risk of stroke, return to heart to normal pulses and reduce your anxiety over a heart that seems out of control.

 AFib?
-You’re One of 2 million Americans With This Condition
+You’re One of millions of Americans With This Condition

 AFib is the most common heart rhythm abnormality, and it is more likely to be diagnosed in in people over 60.